Ray Durham

-Ray Durham (born November 30, 1971) is a former Major League Baseball second baseman.
+Ray Durham (born November 30, 1971) is an American former Major League Baseball second baseman.
 He is a 14-year major league veteran owning a .277 lifetime batting average with 1,249 runs scored, 2,054 hits, 440 doubles, 79 triples, 192 home runs, 875 run batted in (RBIs) and 273 stolen bases in 1,975 career games.

-Personal life
+Early life

 Durham graduated from Harry P. Harding High School in Charlotte, North Carolina in 1990, where he played baseball and football.
 While on the football team, he was teammates with future professional wrestler R-Truth.
 Durham was on the state select baseball team and was an honorable mention All-American in football as a defensive back.

-He did not attend college, as he began playing minor league baseball with the Gulf Coast White Sox.
-Durham was drafted in 5th round by the Chicago White Sox in 1990.
-Durham retired from Major League Baseball in 2008, and is enjoying retired life with his wife Regina and their three children.
+He was drafted in 5th round by the Chicago White Sox in 1990.
+Durham did not attend college, as he began playing minor league baseball with the Gulf Coast White Sox.

 Major League career

 Chicago White Sox (1995–2002)

 Durham was a member of the Chicago White Sox from 1995 to 2002.
 Durham was a leadoff hitter during these years of his career.
-Durham established himself as one of baseball's better leadoff hitters with above league average on-base percentages and averaging well over 20 stolen bases and 10 home runs per season.
+Durham established himself as one of baseball's better leadoff hitters with an above-league average on-base percentages.
+He also averaged well over 20 stolen bases and 10 home runs per season.
 His performance from 2000 to 2002 was exceptional.
-By posting at least 15 home runs with 100 runs, 20 steals, a .450 slugging percentage and 65 RBIs in three consecutive seasons, Durham became just the 10th player in baseball history to accomplish such a feat.
-Durham is in great company, with the list including Hall of Famers Hank Aaron, Willie Mays, and Joe Morgan, as well as Barry Bonds and Alex Rodriguez.
-Durham left Chicago as the club's all-time leader in leadoff home runs (20), while ranking fifth in steals (219), seventh in doubles (249) and extra base hits (408) and eighth in runs (784).
+By posting at least 15 home runs with 100 runs, 20 steals, a .450 slugging percentage, and 65 RBIs in three consecutive seasons, Durham became just the 10th player in baseball history to accomplish such a feat.
+Durham is in great company, including Hall of Famers Hank Aaron, Willie Mays, and Joe Morgan, as well as Barry Bonds and Alex Rodriguez.
+Durham left Chicago as the club's all-time leader in leadoff home runs (20), while ranking fifth in steals (219), seventh in doubles (249) and extra base hits (408), and eighth in runs (784).

 Oakland Athletics (2002)

 Durham was traded to the Oakland Athletics before the 2002 baseball trading deadline for right-handed pitcher Jon Adkins.
-Durham's hitting helped push the A's into the 2002 playoffs.
+Durham's hitting helped push he A's into the 2002 playoffs.
 The Durham deal was a prototypical "rent a player" trade that can occur at the trading deadline.
 The A's, who constantly rank among the bottom teams in baseball in player salaries, made a trade for the short-term playoff push.
+Durham was a part of the A's 20 consecutive game winning streak in 2002.
 With the A's limited finances, it was well known in baseball circles that Durham would most likely re-sign elsewhere.